bagggage/bg-blog/content/posts/gdscript-dev-02.md

 As mentioned in the previous post, I implemented the `ValueRef` structure, which stores all the necessary information about a value being used during code generation.
 Based on `ValueRef`, lazy loading and memory storage for native types have been implemented.
 Below are some of the main functions in the code generator tied to `ValueRef`:

 - `get_value_ref(const Address& p_address)`: Returns a reference to a `ValueRef`.
-- `try_alloc_variant_object(ValueRef& p_value)`: Allocates a `Variant` object for `ValueRef` if it hasn’t been allocated yet.
+- `try_alloc_variant_object(ValueRef& p_value)`: Allocates a `Variant` object for `ValueRef` if it hasn't been allocated yet.
 For local values, allocation happens on the stack; for constants, the object is allocated in the `GDScriptFunction::constants` vector.
-- `emit_ptr_to_object(ValueRef& p_value)`: Generates code to obtain a pointer to a `Variant` object, which is allocated and constructed if it hasn’t been already.
+- `emit_ptr_to_object(ValueRef& p_value)`: Generates code to obtain a pointer to a `Variant` object, which is allocated and constructed if it hasn't been already.
 - `emit_ptr_to_data(ValueRef& p_value)`: Similar to `emit_ptr_to_object(...)`, but generates code to obtain a pointer to the `Variant::_data` field.
 - `emit_cast_native(ValueRef& p_value, const Variant::Type p_target_type)`: Generates code for converting a value from one native type to another.
 - `emit_get_native(ValueRef& p_value)`: Generates code to retrieve a value for a native type `ValueRef`.